federico-paolillo/aoc2021/README.md

 - `down 8` adds `8` to your depth, resulting in a value of `10`.
 - `forward 2` adds `2` to your horizontal position, a total of `15`.

 After following these instructions, you would have a horizontal position of 15 and a depth of 10.
 (Multiplying these together produces *150*.)

 Calculate the horizontal position and depth you would have after following the planned course. *What do you get if you multiply your final horizontal position by your final depth?*

+Your puzzle answer was **1840243**